What can I say? I’m completely uncreative when it comes to writing titles.

 Stays On ink pads were perfect for stamping the letters and I used Sharpies to color and add detail to the design – all before baking.

 I needed something to hold the banner up.
 I drew a swallow, traced two of them onto the Polyshrink with carbon paper, colored the swallows with a Sharpie, cut them out, PUNCHED THE HOLES (don’t forget to do that step) and baked it.
 The little birds took only about 3 minutes to shrink down to size.

 Above you can see the original size of the sketch for the bird.
 I had forgotten how fun this was!!

 I wont get into details about the trials and errors, it really wasn’t too bad, the main thing is to have patience and know, the bigger the piece, the longer it may take to shrink and it will go through some startling stages as it shrinks.
 Eventually it will flatten out and look normal.
-There are a lot of instructions online, which are far better than I can offer, but I would be happy to answer you specific questions; that is much easier than me trying to anticipate all the questions anyone MIGHT have.
+There are a lot of instructions online, which are far better than I can offer.

 The paper used in this project is all hand painted then details were added with art pens and acrylic paint, as with the heart.
 I also added acrylic rhinestones to give a little bling bling.
 I was tempted to use glitter, but thought the rhinestones were enough.
 (I’m trying to wean myself off glitter – ohhh the pain of glitter withdrawals….)